JosephineOG/LTU-Reboot-Digital-Coding/CPD/CPD.md

 I followed along with the instructor in real time and then did it again myself.

 I could not follow some of the lesson due to technical issues.
 I was able to go back and find a solution and continue in my own time.

+21/09/2021

+I created a clone of the google homepage.
+I made some changes, did some commits, put in a message and did a check by going to GitHub.com

+I followed along with the instructor in real time